Berta Cáceres: Family seeks justice

 In its 2016 annual report, Amnesty International describes "a general climate of violence that has forced thousands of Hondurans to flee the country.
 Women, migrants, internally displaced people, human rights defenders -- especially... environmental and land activists -- (are being) targeted with violence."

-They also assert that "a weak criminal justice system (has) contributed to a climate of impunity."
+It also asserts that "a weak criminal justice system (has) contributed to a climate of impunity."

 It's in this environment that more than 120 environmental activists have been killed in Honduras since 2010, making it the most dangerous country in the world for environmental activists, according to Global Witness.